dslab2018/dslab2018.github.io/labs/week4/README.md

 Open the notebook to find all the questions for this assignment.
 There are 4 sections totalling to 60 points.
-You can also find a version on gitlab: (TODO:link).
+You can also find a version on gitlab: <https://git-dslab.epfl.ch/dslab2018/homework1/blob/master/Assignment_DataScience_Lab_week4.ipynb>.

 Commit and push regularly your changes to gitlab.
 The content of the master branch of your repository at the time of the deadline will be used for